devopsrepohq/vpc/README.md

 # Features

 - [x] Deploy a standard VPC with public, private, and isolated subnet.
-- [x] Use multiple Availability Zone deployments for high availability.
+- [x] Use multiple AZs deployments for high availability.
 - [x] Use security groups and network ACLs.
 - [x] Use IAM policies to control access.
 - [x] Use Amazon CloudWatch for monitor VPC components and VPN connections.